 But there’s another drawback to this longer coat.
 Similar to humans, male hamsters’ coats often begin to thin as they age.
 Eventually, this can result in full-blown hair loss, which can make for a patchy-appearing hamster.

 Males are generally friendlier and less aggressive than females.
-If you’re wanting to handle your hamster often, then males are a better choice.
+If you’re wanting to handle your hamster often, males are a better choice.
 They’re a better option for children also, who are more likely to trigger a female hamster’s aggression or territorial behaviors.
 But be aware that there might be more care involved with a male if their coat grows long enough.

 Caring for male and female hamsters is very similar.
 So, the main difference that will help you decide which to buy is in their temperaments.
 Males are friendlier creatures that are considered to be easier to handle.
 If you’re looking for an affectionate furball to cuddle up with, you might have better luck with a male.